OriginProtocol/origin/DEVELOPMENT.md

 ## About the Origin repository

 Origin uses a monorepo setup that is managed by `lerna`.
-The `--hoist` flag of `lerna` is used to pull common depdencies to the root of the monorepo on installation.
+The `--hoist` flag of `lerna` is used to pull common dependencies to the root of the monorepo on installation.

 ## Using NPM & Lerna